Explosion-Scratch/whisper-mac/docs/STATUS_MENU.md

 ### Initialization Flow

 1. App starts with "Preparing app..." status
-2. Model downloads show "Downloading models..." status
-3. Whisper setup shows "Setting up Whisper..." or "Starting server..." status
+2. No model download or server setup in this version
-4. Window preloading shows "Loading windows..." status
+3. Window preloading shows "Loading windows..." status
-5. App becomes ready with normal menu
+4. App becomes ready with normal menu

 ## User Experience Benefits

-- **Non-technical language**: Users see "Downloading models..." instead of "Cloning HuggingFace repository"
+- **Non-technical language**: Use simple, clear messages.
 - **Clear feedback**: Users always know what the app is doing
 - **Reduced confusion**: No more wondering why the app seems unresponsive during startup
 - **Professional appearance**: Status messages are consistent and polished